 Freedom of speech does not entirely apply to privately owned spaces.
 When one signs up for a social media site, it is required to agree with the host's terms of service.
 Terms of service (TOS) agreements are legally binding.
 By signing up to use social media sites, one is agreeing to compromise their 1st Amendment rights in order to occupy that space.
 One must agree to conduct themselves in a manner that complies with the TOS of the platform you're seeking access to.

-On April 13 Vice reports Facebook removed white nationalist Richard Spencer's pages from its space.
+Vice reported that Facebook removed white nationalist Richard Spencer's pages from its space.
 Mark Zuckerberg said in testimony before Congress a few days before: